bictorv/panda/CHAOS.md

 Both simple RFC-ANS protocols and stream protocols seem to work.

 GTDOM% handles the CHaosnet class (3).
+(There are not yet MACRO symbols for the classes.)

+CHANM% uses GTDOM%, so works.
+(And should be documented.)

 ### *When the various tool programs have appeared*